sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 How do I contact him?
 Every major section should support this progression.

-3.3 Homepage
+4. APPROVED WEBSITE COPY
+The following copy is approved and must be used exactly unless Sanjan explicitly changes it.
+Agents must not rewrite, paraphrase, “improve,” or replace approved copy.

+4.1 Navigation
+Brand:
+sanjanedits
+Navigation:
+Work · About · Contact
-The homepage is the primary conversion experience.
+The brand represents the portfolio identity.

-Structure:
-Navigation
-↓
-Hero
+4.2 Hero
-↓
+Brand/name:
+SANJAN
+Role:
+Video Editor
+Main statement:

+I turn raw footage into videos built to hold attention.

+Primary CTA:
+View My Work
+Secondary CTA:
+Let's Work Together
+The Hero copy must remain concise and visually dominant.

+4.3 Work Section
+Heading:
+Here’s My Work
+Supporting text:

+Take a look at some of the videos I’ve edited.

+This section presents the strongest selected edits.
+Do not rename the heading to:

 Selected Work
-↓
+Featured Work
+Portfolio
+My Projects

+unless Sanjan explicitly changes it.

+4.4 Video Section
+Heading:
+Have a look.
+No additional explanatory paragraph is required.
+The video itself is responsible for demonstrating the work.
+Do not explicitly label this section:

 Showreel
-↓
+Demo Reel
+Reel
+Showcase

+unless Sanjan explicitly changes the decision.

+4.5 What I Do
+Heading:
-What I Edit
+What I Do
-↓
+Short-Form Video Editing

+Reels, Shorts, and social content built around strong pacing and visual impact.

-Editing Philosophy
+Creative Editing

-↓
+Rhythm-driven cuts, transitions, effects, visual storytelling, and the details that give an edit its personality.

+This section represents Sanjan's current editing services.
+Long-form editing is NOT advertised.
+Agents must not add long-form editing unless explicitly instructed.

-About Sanjan
+4.6 About
-↓
+The following copy is locked exactly as approved:

+I’m Sanjan, a video editor focused on turning footage into edits with impact, emotion, and personality.
+I look beyond simply putting clips together.
+I look for the moments that matter — an expression, a movement, a beat, a character — and build the edit around them.
+The goal isn’t to make a video look edited.
+It’s to make the viewer feel it.
+If you have footage that deserves more than a basic cut, let’s make something out of it.

+Agents must not rewrite this copy.

+4.7 Contact
+Heading:
+Got something in mind?
+Supporting text:
+Let’s talk about it.
-Contact CTA
+Contact options:
-↓
+Instagram: sanjanedits
+WhatsApp: @sanjan.69
+The actual production destinations are supplied by Sanjan.
+Agents must never invent or guess contact URLs.

+4.8 Projects Page
+Heading:
+More of My Work
+Supporting text:

+Have a look through some of my other edits.

+CTA:
+See More on Instagram
+Instagram:
+sanjanedits
+The Projects page does NOT claim to contain every video Sanjan has created.
+Instagram is the destination for the broader body of work.

-Footer
+4.9 Footer
-Sections must not exist merely because portfolios traditionally contain them.
-Each section must have a clear purpose in the visitor journey.
+The footer uses:
+Sanjan
+Video Editor
+sanjanedits
+Instagram · WhatsApp
+© 2026 Sanjan
+The distinction is intentional:

+personal name: Sanjan
+professional role: Video Editor brand identity: sanjanedits

-4. HERO EXPERIENCE
+5. HERO EXPERIENCE
-The hero is the strongest visual statement on the site.
+The Hero is the strongest visual statement on the site.
 It must establish identity and editing quality immediately.
-4.1 Hero Composition
+5.1 Hero Composition
-The hero uses Sanjan's real photograph.
+The Hero uses Sanjan's real photograph.
 The photograph should feel integrated into the composition rather than appearing as a conventional profile card.
 The composition should combine:

 photograph
 large typography
+approved copy
-supporting copy where necessary clear visual hierarchy controlled negative space restrained accent treatment
+clear visual hierarchy
+controlled negative space
+restrained accent treatment

-The hero must feel like an introduction to an editor's creative identity, not a résumé header.
+The Hero must feel like an introduction to an editor's creative identity, not a résumé header.

-4.2 Hero Motion
+5.2 Hero Motion
-The hero should use a scroll-linked visual progression.
+The Hero should use a scroll-linked visual progression.
 Intended motion language:
 arrival
 ↓